IgorPatro/next-eslint-typescript-config/README.md

-This is Next.js project created to manage leads in pvleaders portal
+This is Next.js template configuration with typescript, eslint and prettier.